mpro-madhu/PromotionEngine/README.md

 - Code clean up to removed classes that are not needed.
 - Introduce interfaces so dependency injection could be leveraged.
 Right now, objects are instantiated directly.
 - Introduce unit test framework.

+# Updates

+- Added new class library project and separated all classes from main executable.
+- Added unit tests.